 - Self-corrective thinking.

 Critical Thinking presupposes assent to rigorous standards of excellence and mindful command of their use.
-It entails direct and effective communication and problem-solving abilities, as well as a commitment to overcome our native egocentrism and socio-centrism while engaged in problem or opportunity analysis.
+It entails direct and effective communication and problem-solving abilities, as well as a commitment to overcome our native egocentrism and socio-centrism while engaged in the problem or opportunity analysis.

 Successful critical thinkers generally display many of the below characteristics: